Going off-road this season?

-You might be needing trail running shoes.
+JOIN NOWYou might be needing trail running shoes.

-It’s always best to come into one of our stores to get a proper shoe fitting so we can make sure you end up with a suitable shoe for your foot strike and foot shape.
+It’s always best to come into our store to get a proper shoe fitting so we can make sure you end up with a suitable shoe for your foot strike and foot shape.
 No amount of internet research compares to the experience of going into a specialist and trying on a variety of different options and jogging up and down outside in them.
 Here is a small selection of popular trail shoes from the Run and Become range this season.

-Cushioned Trail Shoes / Stable Trail Shoes / Low Profile Trail Shoes / Waterproof Trail Shoes / Wide Fitting Trail Shoes
+Cushioned Trail Shoes / Stable Trail Shoes / Low-Profile Trail Shoes / Waterproof Trail Shoes / Wide Fitting Trail Shoes

 The design of this premium cushion trail running shoe comes from La Sportiva, based in the Italian mountains, where they do all their testing.
 Trail Rocker technology in the midsole promotes a smooth heel -to-toe rolling motion.
 The dual mix FriXion XT sole offers durable, aggressive grip for exceptional traction.
 The Impact Brake System technology helps traction by enhancing grip downhill and absorbs impact.
 No need for a rock plate in the Akasha as its midsole is very thick, alongside the grippy, durable outer sole offering lots of protection.